odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

 end
 ```

 We will continue using this simple example of the hydrothermal scheduling problem.
-However, the formualtion will be extended slightly.
+However, the formulation will be extended slightly.

 We will add a terminal cost-to-go function to the formulation.
 The terminal cost-to-go is an important part of more developed hydrothermal scheduling problems.

-In the context of hydrothermal sceduling the terminal cost is based on the concept of a marginal value of water.
-Water at the end-of-horizon has a value because it can be used to generate electricity.
+In the context of hydrothermal scheduling, the terminal cost is based on the concept of a marginal value of water.
+Water at the end-of-horizon has value because it can be used to generate electricity.
 The water is said to have a *marginal* value because a m^3 of water is worth more to when the reservoir is empty compared to when our reservoir is full.

 The marginal water value function for this simple problem is shown in the chart below.

 ![marginal_water_value_chart](../assets/marginal_water_value_chart.png)

-In the absence of a terminal cost-to-go function in the context of the hydrothermal sceduling problem the policy would leave the reservoir empty at the end of the final stage.
-As water in hydro reservoirs has value this outcome is undesirable and would not happen in reality.
+In the absence of a terminal cost-to-go function in the context of the hydrothermal scheduling problem, the policy would leave the reservoir empty at the end of the final stage.
+As water in hydro reservoirs has value, this outcome is undesirable and would not happen in reality.
 A terminal cost-to-go function is used to penalise such action.
-A terminal cost, which is a function of the final reserovir levels at the end of the final stage is included in the terminal stage objective.
+A terminal cost, which is a function of the final reservoir levels at the end of the final stage is included in the terminal stage objective.

 The terminal cost function, constructed from the marginal water value function used in the simple example is shown in the chart below: